jrandj/java-11/README.md

 ### Java Fundamentals

 1. A final variable does not need to be assigned when it is declared, only before it is used.
 A variable reference being marked as final does not mean the associated object cannot be modified.
 If an instance variable is final, then it must be assigned a value when it is declared or when the object is instantiated.
-Similiarly, static variables must be assigned a value when declared or in a static initialiser.
+Similarly, static variables must be assigned a value when declared or in a static initialiser.

-1. Methods marked final cannot be overriden by a subclass.
+1. Methods marked final cannot be overridden by a subclass.
 This essentially prevents any polymorphic behaviour on the method call and ensures that a specific version of the method is always called.
 The opposite of a final method is an abstract method as an abstract method must be implemented.

 1. A final class cannot be extended.
 A class cannot be both abstract and final.